Vaishnavidorlikar/a-file-based-key-value-data-store/README.md

 given time.

-3.A client proccss is allowed to access the data storc using multiplce threads, if it desires to.
+3.A client process is allowed to access the data storc using multiplce threads, if it desires to.

-The data store must thcrefore be thread-safe.
+The data store must therefore be thread-safe.

-4. Thc client will bear as littlc memory costs as possiblc to usc this data store, while
+4. The client will bear as little memory costs as possible to usc this data store, while

  maximum performance with respect to response timcs for acccssing the data